ROCm/HIP/docs/how-to/hip_porting_guide.rst

 ``amdclang++``, also known as HIP-Clang, defines a process-wide address space where the CPU and all devices allocate addresses from a single unified pool.
 This means addresses can be shared between contexts.
-Unlike the original CUDA implementation, a new context does not create a new address space for the device.
+Unlike CUDA, a new context does not create a new address space for the device.

 Context stack behavior differences
 ----------------------------------